 - Snare string - If your snare wires stop working you can replace the string quickly without having a snare-less performance.

-If you need any more survival tips then please feel free to contact me and I will be happy to help and answer any queries you have.
-You can get to me on 01283 535 333 option 1, or email to firstname.lastname@example.org.
+If you need any more survival tips then please feel free to contact us and we will be happy to help and answer any queries you have.